Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

+Looking to add some speed to manipulate membrs and datasets?
 Are you a newbie to z/OS?
 Do you find the verbosity of ISPF or Zowe CLI time-consuming?
 Try this little app!

 This app provides a client Linux like shell to manipulate members and datasets on your z/OS backend.